 Our worksheet bundle includes a fact file and printable worksheets and student activities.
 Perfect for both the classroom and homeschooling!

-Key Facts & Summary
+Key Facts And Information

 - Advances made by the Central Powers and a shortage of weapons were the leading reasons why Russia had to withdraw from the war.

-- Unfortunately, Russian victories in the battlefield were short-lived as anti-war calls, political instability and supply shortages affected the capabilities of the Russian army in the battlefield.
+- Russia managed to successfully raid the Ottoman Empire and take control of its strategic cities, such as Mus and Erzurum.
+Unfortunately, Russian victories in the battlefield were short-lived, as anti-war calls, political instability, and supply shortages affected the capabilities of the Russian army in the battlefield.

 - The Bolsheviks, led by Lenin, came to power on the promise that they would withdraw Russia from the war.
 Russia signed a peace treaty with the Central Powers.

 - Among the members of the Triple Entente, Russia paid the highest price.
-The nation lost over 1.5 million troops and over one million civilians perished in the conflict.
+The nation lost over 1.5 million troops, and over one million civilians perished in the conflict.

-The leader of Russia at the time of the war was Tsar Nicholas II.
+- The leader of Russia at the time of the war was Tsar Nicholas II.
 Although he described himself as a man who loved peace, he also had dreams of expanding the Russian Empire.
 The tsar had an ambitious Minister of the Interior, Vyacheslav Plehve, who encouraged him to seize Constantinople and expand the Russian Empire to Korea.

-In 1913, Russia embarked on a process of strengthening its army.
+- In 1913, Russia embarked on a process of strengthening its army.
 The tsar approved a programme to increase the size of the Russian army by 500,000 soldiers.
 By 1914, Russia had the largest army in the world.
 The Russian army was made up of 115 infantry and 38 cavalry divisions.

 Russia Enters the War: 1914 to 1918

-When the First World War broke out, the Russian army was under the command of General Alexander Samsonov.
+- When the First World War broke out, the Russian army was under the command of General Alexander Samsonov.
 His first task was to invade Prussia.
 He ordered his soldiers to advance slowly into the southwestern part of Prussia so that the soldiers could link up with other Russian soldiers that were advancing from the northeast.

-However, by August 1914, the Russian troops found themselves surrounded by the Germans.
-Russian soldiers attempted to retreat but most of them were captured by the Germans while others were killed.
+- By August 1914, the Russian troops found themselves surrounded by the Germans.
+Russian soldiers attempted to retreat, but most of them were captured by the Germans, while others were killed.
 One of the main battles that shocked the Russians was the Battle of Tannenberg, which lasted for three days.
 Out of the 150,000 soldiers, only 10,000 Russian soldiers managed to escape.

-The remaining Russian soldiers were ordered to retreat.
+- The remaining Russian soldiers were ordered to retreat.
 By 9 September 1914, Russia had lost all the territories it had gained from the Germans during their early onslaught.
 The attempted invasion of Prussia had cost Russia 250,000 soldiers.

-By the end of 1914, Russia had nearly seven million men, but only five million rifles.
+- By the end of 1914, Russia had nearly seven million men, but only five million rifles.
 Russia ordered some of its untrained troops into battle without proper weapons and adequate ammunition.
 Many wounded Russian soldiers died because the number of doctors in the Russian camp was very low.
 For every 10,000 soldiers, there was only one surgeon.

 - The Russian tsar was disturbed with the news that a third of Russian soldiers had no rifles.
 According to the report, the poor soldiers had to wait for their comrades to fall in front of their eyes before they could get a rifle.
 The Russian army was drowning in its own blood.

 1917 Russian Provisional Government

-The Russian tsar, Nicholas II, was blamed for the failures of the Russian army and his support in Russia strongly declined.
+- The Russian tsar, Nicholas II, was blamed for the failures of the Russian army, and his support in Russia strongly declined.
 On 1 March 1917, the tsar abdicated and a provisional government, headed by Prince George Lvov, was set up in Russia.
 Although Lvov attempted to keep Russia in the war, his efforts were thwarted by the formation of the Soldiers’ Committee, which demanded peace without annexations or indemnities.

-Due to low morale, the number of soldiers deserting their duties was increasing daily.
+- Due to low morale, the number of soldiers deserting their duties was increasing daily.
 By the autumn of 1917, nearly two million Russian soldiers had left the army unofficially.
 Most of the soldiers that deserted returned to their homes and used their weapons to take land away from the nobility.
 This led to the killing of several landowners and the burning down of manor houses.
 The provisional government was powerless to intervene in the land conflicts that were causing chaos in the countryside.

-The Russian soldiers that had remained on the battlefield continued to launch offensives on the Eastern Front.
+- The Russian soldiers that had remained on the battlefield continued to launch offensives on the Eastern Front.
 The Bolsheviks, led by Lenin, took advantage of the political instability in Russia and seized power.
 Lenin immediately announced an armistice with the Central Powers.
 He led Russia to negotiate a peace deal with Austria and Germany.

 - In the negotiation of the peace treaty with the Central Powers, the Russian delegation had a difficult task of ensuring that Russia ceased to be part of the war without giving up any of its territories.
 After several weeks of discussions without reaching an agreement, the German army was ordered to advance into Russia.
 On 3 March 1918, Lenin accepted the terms of the Central Powers.
 This treaty was known as the Brest-Litovsk Treaty.
-The terms of this treaty were very harsh on Russia and resulted in it surrendering Finland, Ukraine and the Baltic provinces.
+The terms of this treaty were very harsh on Russia and resulted in it surrendering Finland, Ukraine, and the Baltic provinces.

-The Russian cities that relied on railway supplies of food and coal were negatively affected.
-Inflation was also witnessed in Russia as the government printed excess paper currency in an attempt to fund the war.
+- The Russian cities that relied on railway supplies of food and coal were negatively affected.
+Inflation was also witnessed in Russia, as the government printed excess paper currency in an attempt to fund the war.